ACE Cultural Tours

 ACE Cultural Tours is an operator of educational and cultural travel tours.
-Specialising in small group tours with expert leaders such as Humphrey Burton, Andrew Wilson, Colin Bailey, Michael Nicholson and Julian Richards, the organisation provides tours in the UK, Europe and across the globe.
+Specialising in small group tours with expert leaders such as Humphrey Burton, Andrew Wilson, Colin Bailey, Michael Nicholson and Julian C. Richards, the organisation provides tours in the UK, Europe and across the globe.
 The tours cover a variety of subjects and include cultural cruises as well as natural history courses and music festivals.
 In 2009, a series of European tours was devised in partnership with English Heritage.

+Owner

 ACE Cultural Tours is owned by the ACE Foundation, an educational charity which forms links with the countries visited by ACE Cultural Tours by supporting local educational projects and providing scholarships.
 ACE Cultural Tours currently conducts operations in over 50 countries worldwide.